Well, Lonely Planet did not list Kotor as the #1 place to visit in 2016 for nothing! Their opening line ‘drop dead gorgeous’ certainly sums it up.

 St Nicholas Church is the largest Orthodox Church in the Old Town.

-Kotor Bay – Boat Trip to Our Lady of the Rocks and Perast
+Bay of Kotor – Boat Trip to Our Lady of the Rocks and Perast

-Opposite the entrance to the Old Town, you will find a local boat tour operator that runs a boat service to Our Lady of the Rocks and the small town of Perast with departures at 12pm and 2pm.
+Opposite the entrance to the Old Town, you will find a local boat tour operator that runs a boat service to Our Lady of the Rocks and the small town of Perast Montenegro with departures at 12 pm and 2 pm.
 The cost per person is 15 euros.

 Sitting proudly in the bay with its shimmering blue roofs, nestled amongst the terracotta roofs and the buildings made of local stone, Our Lady of the Rocks is the local Catholic Church and a Museum.
 How did they build it?
 It took the locals over 200 years to build just the base, by throwing stones as they returned safely from each sea journey.
 The Church houses over 68 important paintings by the Baroque Artist Tripo Kokolja.